 Non-Financial: Kristen L. Mauk has no competing non-financial interests or relationships with regard to the content presented in this course.

 assessments to be awarded credit, no minimum score required unless otherwise

-Dr. Mauk has been a Professor of Nursing for many years.
-Prior to moving to Colorado, she was a Professor of Nursing at a large private university in Indiana for nearly 25 years, and there she held the first Kreft Endowed Chair for the Advancement of Nursing Science, a position dedicated to gerontological nursing.
+Dr. Mauk has been a professor of nursing for many years.
+Prior to moving to Colorado, she was a professor of nursing at a large private university in Indiana for nearly 25 years, and there she held the first Kreft Endowed Chair for the Advancement of Nursing Science, a position dedicated to gerontological nursing.
 She…

 Setting patient-centered goals that are mutually established with the interprofessional team is an essential rehabilitation nursing skill.
 This chapter will teach participants the components of a team goal and how to write appropriate interprofessional goals.

 Sign up to get free evidence-based articles, exclusive discounts, and insights from industry-leaders.

 Thank you for signing up!